MAhbab/personal-website/content/posts/you-read-wrong.md

 date = "2025-12-08"
 +++

-Consider this an antidote to the part of reading culture that praises number of books read over books read well.

 I used to think reading was a chore.
 Like taking your vitamins, I thought it was something "good for you" that you just had to suffer through for hours at a time for some ephemeral benefits no one can quite pinpoint.
 Anytime I read a book, I read every single word, cover to cover.
 If I missed so much as a sentence, I reasoned, then I could not honestly say I *read* the book and conferred its benefits.
 Furthermore, I believed that once I read a book I'd absorbed its essence and thus had no reason to ever pick it up again.

 Then I read Mortimer J Adler's *How to Read a Book* and it transformed my relationship with books.
 Since reading it, I feel as though my reading of every subsequent book has been forever improved.
 In large part, this is because Adler helped me to dispense with bad reading habits I carried with me, ones we're all exposed to in school.
 Freeing myself of some of the norms around reading, particularly reading nonfiction, helped me to enjoy reading more.